daniparera/MCR/Mappings/README.md

-Scripts to check MCR with OMW datasets
+Scripts to check MCR with diferents datasets
 =======

 This scripts are used to add synset-variant datasets in MCR.